Toyota Recalling Nearly 700,000 Camry, Tacoma and Venza Models

 “Toyota is committed to the highest standards for quality, safety, reliability, and customer satisfaction,” said Brian Lyons, Safety and Quality Communications Manager.

-If you own any of the affected models, Toyota will automatically notify you in April, and the company will rectify either issue free of charge.
+If you own any of the affected models, Toyota will automatically notify you in April.
+The company will rectify either issue free of charge.
 The company says customers should plan on the repairs requiring 30 minutes to complete.
 If you have already been affected by related issues, you can be reimbursed with proof of bills and repairs.

 Owners can contact Toyota now with concerns at 1-800-331-4331.
 Reference NHTSA Campaign ID Number 12V092000 for Tacoma models, and NHTSA Campaign ID Number 12V091000 for Camry or Venza models.